Piggly Wiggly

-Piggly Wiggly is an American supermarket chain operating in the American Southern and Midwestern regions run by Piggly Wiggly, LLC, an affiliate of C&S Wholesale Grocers.
-Its first outlet opened in 1916 in Memphis, Tennessee, and is notable as the first true self-service grocery store, and the originator of various familiar supermarket features, such as checkout stands and individual item price marking.
-It is currently headquartered in Keene, New Hampshire, although no Piggly Wiggly-branded stores operate in that state.
-As of 2024, 503 independently owned Piggly Wiggly stores currently operate across 18 states, primarily in smaller cities and towns.
+Piggly Wiggly, LLC is an American supermarket chain operating in the American Southern and Midwestern regions.
+Its first outlet opened in 1916 in Memphis, Tennessee, and was the first true self-service grocery store, and the originator of various familiar supermarket features, such as checkout stands and individual item price marking.

+The company is currently headquartered in Keene, New Hampshire, although no Piggly Wiggly-branded stores operate in that state.
+As of 2024, 503 independently owned Piggly Wiggly stores operated in 18 states, primarily in smaller cities and towns.